trek-view/basecamp/_posts/2022-01-07-gopro-fusion-fisheye-stitching-part-4.md

 ## Putting it all together

-In summarising the last four weeks of content, the process to convert dual GoPro Fusion fish-eye photos into a single equirectangular image is as follows;
+In summarising the last four weeks of content, the process to convert dual GoPro Fusion fisheye photos into a single equirectangular image is as follows;

-1. Take matching front and back fish-eye images on the Fusion
+1. Take matching front and back fisheye images on the Fusion
 2. Determine resolution of the images (what camera mode they were shot in)
-3. Convert both fish-eyes into the equirectangular space
+3. Convert both fisheyes into the equirectangular space
-4. Map converted fish-eyes to single equirectangular image
+4. Map converted fisheyes to single equirectangular image
 5. Blend any duplicate pixel areas to create a smooth 360 image

 The fusion2sphere script has been built to do exactly the steps described above.